 Photo Credit: https://www.epr.co.uk/

 The Ned is a spectacular 5* hotel in the financial district of London.
-Inside of what used to be a bank, it boats luxurious bedrooms, swanky bars and the most beautiful food court you will ever see.
+Inside of what used to be a bank, it boasts luxurious bedrooms, swanky bars and the most beautiful food court you will ever see.
 You’ll have 8 restaurants to choose from which are all tucked away in their own little corner of this magnificent space and you can spend your evening eating while listening to live music played on The Ned’s own bandstand.
-If you’re with (or are) a fussy eater, you can choose from Italian at Cecconi’s, British at Millie’s and even settle down for the evening in their Californian restaurant, Malibu Kitchen.
+If you’re with (or are) a fussy eater, you can choose from a few different cuisines like Italian at Cecconi’s, British at Millie’s and even settle down for the evening in their Californian restaurant, Malibu Kitchen.
 When you’ve finished, go and take a look at the bar downstairs which is inside a safe.
 Yes, an actual bank safe!
 It’s incredible!
-Although, unless you’re a club member, you will only be able to look.
+Although, unless you’re a club member you will only be able to look.

 Menu’s Available: 8 restaurants and 2 bars.
 (See website for more details)